-Microsoft® Word is the world's most popular word processing software application, and files created with Word (typically ending in .DOC) are increasingly common as a means of distributing materials over the web, including materials used in education.
+Microsoft® Word is the world's most popular word processing software application, and files created with Word (typically ending in .DOC or .DOCX) are common as a means of distributing materials over the web, including materials used in education.

-The greatest problem in distributing Word documents is that doing so assumes that all recipients have Microsoft Word.
+The greatest problem in distributing Word documents is that doing so assumes all recipients have Microsoft Word.
 In cases where the entire audience is known, this may be an accurate assumption.
 For example, in a school where Word is installed on all classroom computers, all students do have access to Word.
-However, for documents with larger distribution or where users' technology is unknown, some recipients may not have Word and may be unable or unwilling to procure it, since it is not free.
-In contrast, most web browsers can be downloaded for free, and all of them can display HyperText Markup Language (HTML) documents; therefore, unlike a Word file, an HTML document can potentially be opened by anyone who requests it.
+However, for documents with larger distribution or where users' technology is unknown, some recipients may not have Word and may be unable or unwilling to procure it.

 Beyond availability, whether Word is a good choice for accessibility depends largely on the content of the document.
-A plain text document with no images, no tables, and no headings or subheadings is equally accessible in HTML and Word.
 Microsoft Word itself is a reasonably accessible application, and many individuals with disabilities use it comfortably on a regular basis to compose their own documents.
 However, as documents become more complex, they are increasingly likely to present challenges to users of assistive technologies, particularly blind individuals using text-to-speech software (screen readers).
-A demonstration of how web content sounds to someone using screen reader software and characteristics of accessible web pages are shared in the video Using a Screen Reader.
+These challenges can be overcome when Word styles are used properly and advice from Microsoft about accessibility is taken seriously.

-Another consideration is that screen readers and other assistive technologies tend to perform poorly when reading a Word document that is opened within a web browser.
+Another consideration, screen readers and other assistive technologies tend to perform poorly when reading a document opened within a web browser.
 Much of the specialized functionality that allows users to read, navigate, and better understand a document within the Microsoft Word application is lost when the document is opened within a plug-in.
 Therefore, in order to experience maximum accessibility, users must download and save the document and then open it in Word.
 Though not in itself an accessibility problem, this process is burdensome for users.

-As these examples demonstrate, in some cases Microsoft could do more to improve the accessibility of Word.
-However, in other cases, assistive technologies could do more to support the accessibility features that Microsoft has already provided.
-Authors also share responsibility for accessibility, regardless of whether they are authoring documents in Word or in HTML.
-Although Word provides a means by which images can be labeled with alternate text, few authors are aware of or use this feature.
+As these examples demonstrate, in most cases, choosing to provide a Word document should not be a problem as Microsoft is making steady improvements to the experience of both assistive technology users and content authors, alike.
+At the same time, assistive technologies continue to actively support the accessibility features that Microsoft is providing.
+Authors also share responsibility for accessibility when authoring documents in Word.
+For example, although Word provides a means by which images can be labeled with alternate text, few authors are aware of or use this feature.
 The same can be said of Word's ability to define various levels of headings using styles.